George Clooney: War in Darfur (Sudan)

 Clooney conceived of and, with John Prendergast—human rights activist, co-founder of the Enough Project, and Strategic Advisor for Not on Our Watch Project—initiated the Satellite Sentinel Project (SSP), after an October 2010 trip to South Sudan.
 SSP aims to monitor armed activity for signs of renewed civil war between Sudan and South Sudan, and to detect and deter mass atrocities along the border regions there.

 Clooney and Prendergast co-wrote a Washington Post op-ed piece in May 2011, titled "Dancing with a dictator in Sudan", arguing that:

 President Omar al-Bashir has been indicted by the International Criminal Court for genocide, is escalating bombing and food aid obstruction in Darfur, and he now threatens the entire north-south peace process ... the evidence shows that incentives alone are insufficient to change Khartoum's calculations.
 International support should be sought immediately for denying debt relief, expanding the ICC indictments, diplomatically isolating the regime, suspending all non-humanitarian aid, obstructing state-controlled bank transactions and freezing accounts holding oil wealth diverted by senior regime officials.

 On March 16, 2012, Clooney was arrested outside the Sudanese Embassy for civil disobedience.
 He intended to be arrested when he planned the protest.
 Several other prominent participants were also arrested, including Martin Luther King III.
 Clooney has been described as one of the most strident critics of Omar al-Bashir.

 Armenian genocide recognition

 Clooney supports recognition of the Armenian genocide.
 He is one of the chief associates of the 100 Lives Initiative, a project which aims to remember the lives lost during the event.
 As part of the initiative, Clooney launched the Aurora Prize, which awards to those who risk their lives to prevent genocides and atrocities.
 Clooney had also urged various American government officials to support the United States' recognition of the Armenian Genocide.
 He also visited Armenia to commemorate the 101st anniversary of the event in April 2016.
+Clooney has also attended the 2017 film premiere for The Promise, a movie about the Armenian genocide.